trevjonez/PolyAdapter-Android/README.md

 While the dynamics of dagger multi-bindings can be great, sometimes it just doesn't fit the use case well.

-To cover this, there is a secondary constructor on `PolyAdapter` that accepts a list pre-built delegates.
+To cover this, there is a secondary constructor on `PolyAdapter` that accepts a list of pre-built delegates.

 ```kotlin
 val adapter = PolyAdapter(itemProvider, listOf(DelegateFoo(), DelegateBar()))